zx8754/StackOverflowNotes/README.md

 # StackOverflowNotes

+### About
+> This is all documented in TFM.
+Those who WTFM don't want to have to WTFM again on the mailing list.
+RTFM.
+(Barry Rowlingson, R-help, October 2003)

+To rephrase above quote for [StackOverflow [R]](https://stackoverflow.com/questions/tagged/r):
+Most of questions have been asked before.
+Those who answer them don't want to answer them again and again.
+Use the links.

 ### Comments
  - `[How to make a great R reproducible example?](http://stackoverflow.com/questions/5963269)`
  - For questions that are not `[on-topic](http://stackoverflow.com/help/on-topic)`, you might want to try in the `[R-Public chatroom](http://chat.stackoverflow.com/rooms/25312/r-public)`.